 Improving access to remote locations.
-Williamsport has implemented video conferencing equipment that will make it possible for job seekers and others to participate in workshops in community-based organizations that have videoconferencing equipment.
+All PA CareerLink® sites in the Central Region have video conferencing equipment that makes it possible for job seekers and others to participate in workshops in community-based organizations that have videoconferencing equipment.
 We will also explore working with the state correctional facilities to make workshops available through this technology.
 In addition, The Link is equipped with seven computers, a printer, presentation screen, and internet and allows us to take PA CareerLink® services into any community within the region.
-Additionally, doing business in the pandemic has reminded us that the power of the PA CareerLink® goes well beyond the physical walls.
-While we look forward to the sites fully re-opening when it's safe to do so, individuals, including those in rural areas, are benefiting from remote services.
+Additionally, doing business in the pandemic has reminded us that the power of the PA CareerLink® goes well beyond the physical walls and we are able to provide services remotely if it's in the best interest of the customer.
 Advance Central PA will continue to offer virtual services as part of the strategy going forward, including but not limited to live instructor-led workshops and video case management sessions.
 Virtual services don't work for everyone, but Advance Central PA recognizes that for others, virtual gives them access to services they otherwise wouldn't be able to take part in due to barriers such as transportation and child care.